p-leroy/lidar_platform/docs/3dmasc.rst

 Classifier optimization in Python
 ---------------------------------

 The optimization procedure detailed in the 3DMASC paper consists of iteratively pruning a set of features and scales using embedded random forest metrics and using the variation in classification performance to identify an optimal set of predictors.
-In the Python library, the functions classification.feature_selection.rf_ft_selection() and classification.feature_selection.get_best_rf_select_iter() will enable you to do the same for your classification workflows.

-In lidar_platform.classification.feature_selection you will also find multiple scripts to perform other operations such as selecting a given number of uncorrelated features or scales.
-You can also directly select a set of predictors made of at most n features and m scales using get_n_optimal_sc_ft.
+In the module ``lidar_platform.classification.feature_selection``, three functions allows you to get automatically an optimized set of predictors: ``rf_ft_selection``, ``get_n_optimal_sc_ft`` and ``get_best_rf_select_iter``.
+In this module, you will also find multiple scripts to perform other operations such as selecting a given number of uncorrelated features or scales.

 Shifting between GUI and Python for classifier training and application
 -----------------------------------------------------------------------